duckdb/duckdb-web/docs/configuration/pragmas.md

 ## Python: Scan All Dataframes

-Prior to version 1.1.0, DuckDB's [replacement scan mechanism]({% link docs/api/c/replacement_scans.md %}) scanned the global Python namespace.
-To revert to this old behavior, use th following setting:
+Prior to version 1.1.0, DuckDB's [replacement scan mechanism]({% link docs/api/c/replacement_scans.md %}) in Python scanned the global Python namespace.
+To revert to this old behavior, use the following setting:

 ```sql
 SET python_scan_all_frames = true;